-UINavigationController object.
-If you use a navigation controller to manage the navigation between different screens of content, the navigation controller creates the navigation bar automatically and pushes and pops navigation items when appropriate.
+If you use a navigation controller to manage the navigation between different screens of content, the navigation controller creates a navigation bar automatically and pushes and pops navigation items when appropriate.

 A navigation controller automatically assigns itself as the delegate of its navigation bar object.
 Therefore, when using a navigation controller, don’t assign a custom delegate object to the corresponding navigation bar.

 To access the navigation bar associated with a navigation controller, use the